 The UK left the EU on 31 January 2020.
 This was followed by a transition period from 31 January 2020 to 31 December 2020, during which EU law continued to apply in the UK.
 After the transition period, the UK government ended reciprocal European Freedom of Movement to the UK.

-EU/EEA & Swiss nationals & their family members already resident in the UK by 31 December 2020 can apply to the EU Settlement Scheme by 30 June 2021 for Pre-Settled or Settled status so that they can continue living in the UK.
+EU/EEA & Swiss nationals & their family members already resident in the UK by 31 December 2020 were able to apply to the EU Settlement Scheme by 30 June 2021 for Pre-Settled or Settled status to continue living in the UK.

-Irish citizens will not need to apply because the Common Travel Area agreements existed between the United Kingdom and Republic of Ireland prior to the EU Directive.
+Irish citizens don't need to apply because the Common Travel Area agreements existed between the United Kingdom and Republic of Ireland prior to the EU Directive.
 There is some specific information for Irish citizens on the UK government website.

 Family members of EU,EEA and Swiss nationals who are not EU, EEA or Swiss nationals themselves may also be eligible.
-Please see the section:'What about my family members?'
+Please see the section of this page'What about my family members?'

 Pre-Settled Status gives you permission to remain in the UK for a further 5 years from the date that you are granted this status.
 Once you have reached five years continuous residence, you can apply again to obtain Settled Status if you want to remain in the UK longer.
 However, you must apply before your five years on Pre-settled status expires if you wish to remain in the UK.
 You do not have to wait until you have had pre-settled status for 5 years to apply for Settled Status if you will have reached 5 years residence in the UK before that.
 For example you may have moved to the UK in September 2019, but only applied for and were granted pre-settled status in September 2020 - as long as you meet the criteria for five years continuous residence you can apply for settled status in September 2024.